 The Parameters tab displays the basic activity parameters:

 - Name.
 The activity name on the process diagram.
-It is set by the template when adding the activity.
-If you want to change the name, you can do it in this field.
+Its name is set by default when adding the activity.
+You can change the name in this field.

 You can edit a script or generate a new script project using the Edit script button.